fractalmandala/brhatv4/src/routes/rta/dharmaisdesign.md

 To establish, to practice a method or custom, to organize life and society in consonance with the natural flow is to establish dharma.
 That which is created with intent, deliberation, plan, purpose and reflection-in-action is dharma.
 Dharma is the dynamic cultural process of bearing and supporting a tradition of deliberate and planned consonance with the harmonics of reality.

 > "Design creates culture.
 Culture shapes values.
-Values determine the future.
-> <cite>Robert Peters, Co-founder - Circle Design </cite>
+Values determine the future."<br><cite>Robert Peters, Co-founder - Circle Design </cite>

 In the distant past…
 The sound instruments of mental scientists converted information to knowledge,